elegantthemes/divi-child-theme-init/README.md

 2. Open up `style.css` in your favorite editor and code away!

+## Preprocessor Path
-## Preprocessor PathIf you want to speed up your development, you can choose one of the following preprocessors installed.
+If you want to speed up your development, you can choose one of the following preprocessors installed.

 #### Requirements
 Below are a list of applications/software that you will need preinstalled before continuing down this path.